Sony A7R versus Sony A7R III

 The A7R III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7R has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Sony A7R and the Sony A7R?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha A7R: